Caillou: Reception, criticism, and legacy

+Additionally, the series has attracted criticism for its perceived lack of educational value.
 Hopper once said: "Unlike most children's programming, Caillou makes almost no attempt to educate its young audience.
 There are no veiled math problems, spelling lessons or morality tales; it's just calm, non-threatening, bright-coloured people navigating everyday tasks."
-These criticisms of the show's titular character have been echoed on online platforms.
-Last Week Tonight host John Oliver referenced Caillou in a comparison of boring things against net neutrality, going on to insult Caillou for its themes.
+These criticisms of the show's title character have been echoed on online platforms.
+Craig Silverman of BuzzFeed wrote: "Every episode is a showcase of terrible parenting.
+In one episode, Caillou gets chicken pox.
+And then Rosie gets it, because Mom and Dad are too dumb to keep her away from Caillou.
+Caillou looks a little too happy about the situation, too, yes?"